RhinoSecurityLabs/cloudgoat/scenarios/lambda_injection_privesc/cheat_sheet.md

     ```bash
     # This command will return a bunch of information about the lambda that can apply policies to bilbo.
     # part of this information is a link to a url that will download the deployment package, which
     # contains the source code for the function.
+Read over that source code to discover a vulnerability.
     aws --profile assumed_role --region us-east-1 lambda get-function --function-name [policy_applier_lambda_name]
     ```
 5. Invoke the role applier lambda function, passing the name of the bilbo user and the injection payload.